cueltschey/sni5gect-compact/docs/modules.md

 # Custom Exploit module

-The exploit modules are designed to provide a flexible way to load different attack or exploits.
-When receiving a message, it will first send to wDissector to analyze the packet and if the packet matches with any Wireshark display filters specified, it will react according to the `post_dissection` specified, either inject messages to the communication or extract certain fields.
+The exploit modules are designed to provide a flexible way to load different attacks or exploits.
+When receiving a message, it will first be sent to wDissector to analyze the packet and if the packet matches with any Wireshark display filters specified, it will react according to the `post_dissection` specified, either inject messages to the communication or extract certain fields.

-All exploit modules are extended from the `Exploit` class.
+All exploit modules are extensions from the `Exploit` class.

 ```cpp
 #include "shadower/hdr/exploit.h"